(The CLSG)

 Typographic style and layout can be left to the Editor.
 Contributors should use a plain typeface for their article in its entirety, including quotations.

-relative placing of quotation marks and punctuation
+Relative placing of quotation marks and punctuation

 Signs of punctuation used with words within quotation marks should be placed according to the sense.
 When there is one quotation within another, and both end with the sentence, put the punctuation mark before the first of the closing quotation marks.
 But sentence points should not invariably be placed within the quotation mark at the end of an extract: We need not ‘follow a multitude to do evil’.